 The public procurement rules do not apply to in-house relations between contracting authorities and publicly owned undertakings.
-The PCC has laid down the requirements for exclusion (in relation to in-house entities) in accordance with European Court of Justice case law: it requires the existence of control exercised by the contracting authority over the contracted party similar to the control exercised by the contracting authority over its own departments; and the carrying out of the essential part of the contracted party's activity to the benefit of the contracting authority.
+The PCC has laid down the requirements for exclusion (in relation to in-house entities) in accordance with European Court of Justice case law: it requires the existence of control exercised by the contracting authority over the contracted party similar to the control exercised by the contracting authority over its own departments, the carrying out of the essential part of the contracted party's activity (over 80 per cent) to the benefit of the contracting authority and the absence of private capital participation in the contracted party.

-Accordingly, if a public-public JV complies with the above criteria, it may be contracted by its parent companies without being subject to the public procurement rules.
+Accordingly, if a public-public joint venture complies with the above criteria, it may be contracted by its parent companies without being subject to the public procurement rules.